de-luxe/burstcoin-jminer/README.md

 GPU assisted Proof of Capacity (PoC) Miner for Burstcoin (BURST)

 1. edit 'jminer.properties' with text editor to configure miner
-2. ensure java8 (64bit) and openCL driver/sdk is installed
+2. ensure java8 (64bit) and openCL driver/sdk is installed (java9 will not work)
 3. execute 'java -jar -d64 -XX:+UseG1GC burstcoin-jminer-0.4.x-RELEASE.jar' or run the *.bat/*.sh file

 > '-d64' to ensure 64bit java (remove for 32bit)